 Established in 1964, the Accreditation Program is the profession’s only national post-graduate certification program.
-It measures a public relations practitioner’s fundamental knowledge of communications theory and its application; establishes advanced capabilities in research, strategic planning, implementation and evaluation; and demonstrates a commitment to professional excellence and ethical conduct.
 The skills acquired through the process are applicable to any industry or practice area.

 APR Tips and Insight